 Reporting: Using your own organisation’s agreed procedure (where possible), describe how to report concerns associated with any unmet needs which may arise from mental health conditions, dementia or learning disability through agreed ways of working.

 If I had concerns about the needs of any of the individuals that I support not being met then I would report this verbally to my manager immediately as well recording it on my organisation’s computer systems, as per agreed ways of working.
 I would also write my concerns in our communications book to make other members of the team aware.
-If my manager did not take my concerns seriously or acted within a reasonable amount of time, I would escalate my concerns to the senior management team.
+If my manager did not take my concerns seriously or did not address the issue within a reasonable amount of time, I would escalate my concerns to the senior management team.

 An early detection of mental health conditions, dementia or learning disabilities can support an individual to maximise their quality of life.
 Complete the spider diagram below to list and explain the benefits of early detection.